The Online MBA Program for Today’s Business Leaders

 Join our collaborative community at Daniels, and become a force for change in today’s challenge-driven business world.

-6 MBA students self-reported salary at the time of admission to their programs, which was compared with the self-reported information by four months after graduation.
+6 MBA students self-reported salary at the time of admission to their programs, which was compared with the self-reported information four months after graduation.
 Surveys were conducted from August 2019 to June 2020 with a 53% response rate for salary increase.
-Data was secured from the following sources: at-graduation self-reported, 3-month/6-month email surveys, 3-month/6-month phone surveys, graduate student enrollment provided by the National Student Clearinghouse, online research via LinkedIn, University of Denver employment information, International Student & Scholar Service.arrow_upwardReturn to footnote reference
+Data was secured from the following sources: at-graduation self-reported, three-month/six-month email surveys, three-month/six-month phone surveys, graduate student enrollment provided by the National Student Clearinghouse, online research via LinkedIn, University of Denver employment information and International Student & Scholar Service.arrow_upwardReturn to footnote reference